metbril/robertvanbregt-nl/content/posts/2021/12/coronadashboard-in-home-assistant/index.en.md

 ---
 date:  2021-12-21T21:50:00+01:00
-title: Coronadashboard in Home Assistant
+title: Corona dashboard in Home Assistant
-description: "The Dutch government provides a Coronadashboard to the general public with statistics about the pandemic.
+description: "The Dutch government provides a Corona dashboard to the general public with statistics about the pandemic.
 It contains, among others, data on the vaccination rate and the number of contaminations.
 I wanted to know if it was possible to integrate a dashboard in my own Home Assistant instance."
 slug:  coronadashboard-in-home-assistant
 authors: []
-tags: [huisautomatisering, corona,automatisering]
+tags: [home automation,corona,covid-19,automation]
-categories: [English, Technologie]
+categories: [Technology]
 series: []
 externalLink: ""
 featured_image: "Coronadashboard COVID-19 Rijksoverheid nl.png"
 ---
-The Dutch government provides a [Coronadashboard][coronadashboard] to the general public with statistics about the pandemic.
+The Dutch government provides a [Corona dashboard][coronadashboard] to the general public with statistics about the pandemic.
 It contains, among others, data on the vaccination rate and the number of contaminations.
 I wanted to know if it was possible to integrate a dashboard in my own Home Assistant instance.

 After some searching I found that [the data is also available as a JSON feed][domoticz].